About Us

 Adolescent and College Age Youth | General Adult | Women's Mental Health Psychiatrist | Addiction Psychiatry

-Dr. Halbert also has advanced training in reproductive and hormonal mental health, treating women through pre-pregnancy, perinatal, and postpartum mood and anxiety disorders, PMDD, infertility-related distress, and the emotional impact of pregnancy loss or child illness.
-She also provides care during lactation, perimenopause, and menopause, helping women manage the complex emotional and physical changes that accompany each stage.
+Dr. Halbert has advanced training in reproductive and hormonal mental health, treating women through pre-pregnancy, perinatal, and postpartum mood and anxiety disorders, PMDD, infertility-related distress, and the care during pregnancy loss or child illness.
+She provides psychiatric care during lactation, perimenopause, and menopause.

 Outside of work, she enjoys spending time with her family, traveling, and reading.